 “Education should no longer be mostly imparting knowledge but must take a new path, seeking release of the human potential.”
 Dr. Maria Montessori

 Our classes are divided into lower elementary (ages 6 to 9) and upper elementary (ages 9 to 12) groups.
-MMS currently has two lower elementary and one double upper elementary classroom, each led by a minimum of two trained Montessori faculty members.
+MMS currently has two lower elementary and one double upper elementary classroom, each led by a minimum of two trained, experienced Montessori faculty members.

 Meet the MMS Elementary Faculty

 Our experienced elementary teachers are passionate about inspiring students to explore and fulfill their individual potential through a discovery-based approach to learning.
 Elementary students connect subjects together in a meaningful or “cosmic” way as they explore the interrelationships that exist among all of the math, language and cultural subjects.
 (See the Five Great Lessons.)

 Lessons are personalized and given at each student’s pace, capitalizing on the student’s particular areas of interest.
 Hands-on materials are used to clarify abstract ideas.
-While independent work is encouraged, students also work in small groups or with mentors to help them learn to work cooperatively and to develop strong social skills.
+While independent work is encouraged, students also study in small groups or with mentors to help them learn to work cooperatively and to develop strong social skills.

 The Montessori elementary curriculum is divided into six subject areas: math, language, history, geography, biology and geometry.
 In-class Spanish instruction, computer classes and a comprehensive arts and physical education program further enrich our elementary curriculum.